-- Do I have enough moisture to begin planting, or do I wait for more rain and risk delays? - Should I use broadcasting or row planting?
-Should I spend money to preemptively use pesticides mixed with the seeds, or wait and - pesticides mixed with the seeds, or wait and hope that I don't get any pest or disease problems?
+- Do I have enough moisture to begin planting, or do I wait for more rain and risk delays? - Should I use broadcasting or row planting? - Should I spend money to preemptively use pesticides mixed with the seeds, or wait and hope that I don't get any pest or disease problems?